 We have seen that \Cref{alg-offline} selects a window to maximize the utilization of historical data while keeping the cumulative bias under control.
 In the online setting, \Cref{alg-online} applies \Cref{alg-offline} in every time period to get a look-back window tailored to the local non-stationarity.
-If the whole sequence $\{ F_i \}_{i=1}^N$ comprises a collection of near-constant pieces, \Cref{alg-online} is comparable to an oracle online algorithm that restarts at the beginning of each piece and treats data within the same piece as i.i.d.
-This observation leads to our concept of quasi-stationarity (\Cref{defn-quasi-stationary}) based on functional closeness (\Cref{defn-approx}), and a segmentation technique for regret analysis.
+If the whole sequence $\{ F_n \}_{n=1}^N$ consists of quasi-stationary segments, then \Cref{alg-online} is comparable to an oracle online algorithm that restarts at the beginning of each segment and treats data within the same segment as i.i.d.
+This observation leads to our formal notion of quasi-stationarity (\Cref{defn-quasi-stationary}) based on function closeness (\Cref{defn-approx}), and a segmentation technique (\Cref{def-segmentation}) for regret analysis.

-\subsection{A measure of closeness between two functions}
+\subsection{A Measure of Closeness between Two Functions}

-We now introduce our measure of functional closeness.
-It is inspired by the concept of \emph{$\delta$-approximate $\varepsilon$-indistinguishability} in differential privacy \citep{DKM06}, which characterizes the distribution change of an algorithm's output when a data point is changed.